 The Hangauer lab at UC San Diego studies the process by which initially drug sensitive tumors become drug resistant.
 Acquired resistance occurs during treatment with targeted therapies, chemotherapies, radiation, and immunotherapy.
-This process prevents effective therapies from achieving durable responses or cures.
+This process prevents effective therapies from achieving durable responses or cures and is arguably the predominant cause of patient mortality.
 While factors including drug resistance-conferring mutations, tumor cell state transitions and immune suppression are understood to contribute to acquired resistance, the molecular details remain to be determined.
 Current strategies to combat acquired resistance include combinatorial or sequential treatments, but these approaches rarely provide long term responses.
 We propose that there are yet to be discovered gene-driven processes which are necessary for acquired resistance.
 By uncovering the molecular mechanisms of key events such as drug stress-induced mutagenesis, survival of CD8 T cell attack, and suppression of apoptosis, we seek to identify novel therapeutic targets to prevent acquired resistance.

-Our lab focuses on understanding these mechanisms within the residual cancer cells that survive initial treatment and seed tumor recurrence.
+Our lab focuses on understanding these mechanisms within the residual cancer cells that survive initial treatment (minimal residual disease) and seed tumor recurrence.
 These "persister" cells enter a quiescent, pro-survival cell state and avoid drug-induced cell death.
-Persister cells, also known as minimal residual disease, have been reported in every solid tumor type tested thus far with both targeted therapies and chemotherapies.
-The distinguishing feature of persister cell biology is an initially reversible drug tolerance demonstrated by resensitization to drug treatment following a period of drug-free regrowth.
+Persister cells have been reported in every solid tumor type tested thus far.
+The distinguishing feature of persister cell biology is an initially reversible drug tolerance demonstrated by resensitization to drug treatment following a period of drug-free regrowth (bottom left images below).
 This reversibility indicates that initial persister cell drug tolerance is not based on irreversible genetic mutations: